zemian/learn-java/ant-starter/code-coverage/readme.txt

-# Hello Java
+# A Java Project

-A simple java project to explore the JDK using Ant Build Tool.
+A simple java project using Ant build tool.

+Update build.xml to generate code coverage report using JaCoCo.

-## Build
+## How to run

-  ant download-lib
-  ant clean test
-  ant dist
+Type "ant" command to run default "all" target.